Model and forecast your local weather on your own computer!

 There are two 'modes' of program operation: standard and professional.
 Standard mode disables many or the specialized, rarely used options and tools, thus streamlining use for novices or relatively casual users.
 Professional mode enables all options and tools, allowing meteorologists or other experienced users to take full advantage of WXSIM's great versatility.
 Standard mode retains the same price WXSIM has had for a year and a half, while there is an extra charge to enable professional mode.
 There are also now two levels of customization: basic and enhanced.
 More information about these options appears under ordering options.

-All data for ingestion into WXSIM (via the included tool WXSIMATE) is provided free of charge.
+All data for ingestion into WXSIM (via the included tool WXSIMATE) is and will continue to be provided free of charge for the foreseeable future.
+(Note: I am planning to make the separate, special WXSIM-Lite data a low-priced subscription in the near future).
 Much of this (METAR, RAOB, SYNOP, ozone, etc.) is courtesy of various web sites, generally associated with universities or governmental agencies (mostly, but not entirely in the U.S.).
 Additionally, data from the GFS model (generally regarded as the second-best medium range model with global coverage, right behind the extremely expensive ECMWF model data) is downloaded and processed into custom datasets, four times a day, for each customized WXSIM site, on two servers - one in England and the other in the U.S. You can get the same types of GFS data, albeit less conveniently, from NOAA's READY site, should there ever be any interruptions in WXSIM's custom data stream (unlikely, with two independent sources).
-As of now, there are no subscription fees for any of these, nor any plans for such fees.
-If it ever does become necessary to cover these costs other than through new sales (which is what has been the case for many years), any subscription fees will be truly nominal (less than $20 per year), and the READY data alternativewould remain free anyway.
-There is an option for donations (on the Donwnloads and ordering page - appreciated but certainly not expected!) for defraying expenses such as those associated with processing this data, but the costs are small on a per-user basis.

 See the Weather-Watch forum, operated by Chris McMahon (who also made the one of the GFS data sources mentioned above available), at http://www.weather-watch.com/smf/.
 This has been active for some time and there are quite a few discussions of ways to use WXSIM, as well as help with the program.
 Also, on WXSIM's "child" board "WXSIM Display Utilities", you can find how to post output on web pages, including translation into several foreign languages - for free!
 Thanks to numerous WXSIM users, including Ken True, for being so industrious as to come up with this!